top of page

 Why Refinish?

-With proper maintenance and care your newly refinished surface will provide many years of service.
+Additionally, the cost of removing and replacing a bathtub can exceed $3,000.
+With proper maintenance and care, your newly refinished surface can provide many years of reliable service.

 Refinishing provides a durable, economical service to homeowners, hotel operators, and apartment complexes.
 Bathtubs, countertops, tile, sinks and vanities, all can become scratched, dull, or outdated, yet still be structurally sound and working.
 Refinishing takes only a few hours and imparts a brand new surface on the original item, without removal.